-SOS has \$2,851,394 and \$3,016,450 of financial assets available within one year of December 31, 2022 and 2021 to meet cash needs for general operating purposes, consisting of cash of \$2,466,056 and \$2,661,086 and receivables of \$385,338 and \$355,364, respectively.
-None of these amounts are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of December 31, 2022 and 2021.
+SOS has \$3,326,959 and \$2,851,394 of financial assets available within one year of December 31, 2023 and 2022 to meet cash needs for general operating purposes, consisting of cash of \$2,929,948 and \$2,466,056 and receivables of \$397,011 and \$385,338, respectively.
+None of these amounts are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of December 31, 2023 and 2022.

 SOS manages operating liquidity primarily through budgeted monthly cash inflows and outflows.
 Cash inflows can be reasonably predicted since they are comprised mostly of contract vouchers.
 Cash outflows are planned accordingly so as not to exceed those expected inflows.
-As part of SOS's liquidity management plan, cash that exceeds SOS's expected short-term requirements is invested in money market funds.
-SOS also secured PPP loans to maintain adequate cash balances for upcoming expenses.
+As part of SOS's liquidity management plan, cash that exceeds SOS's expected short-term requirements is invested in money market funds and other low risk investment instruments.